oracle-livelabs/security/data-safe/api-schedule-audit-data-copy/api-schedule-audit-data-copy.md

 4. Enter **yes** to continue.

     The public IP address of your compute instance is added to the list of known hosts on your Cloud Shell machine.
-The terminal prompt becomes [opc@<your-compute-name> ~]$, where opc is your user account on your compute instance.
+The terminal prompt becomes `[opc@<your-compute-name> ~]$`, where `opc` is your user account on your compute instance.
 You are now connected to your new compute instance.

 ## Task 8: Create an API key